Homyel Gomel Oblast, Belarus Travel Guide

 For stays longer than two weeks, consider renting a private apartment in Gomel for a more authentic living experience.

-Participate in local events, attend performances, and engage with community life.
+Participate in local events, attend performances, and interact with community life.

-Venture into Gomel Oblast and other regions of Belarus at a leisurely pace.
+Venture into Gomel Oblast and other regions of Belarus in a relaxed manner.

 Enroll in local courses in a language for Russian or Belarusian.